 When government agencies started being privatised in the early 1990s, their pension undertakings were transferred to the new company and are guaranteed by the Debt Office.
 These relate to former government agencies such as the Post Office, the National Forest Enterprise and the National Board of Public Building.
 The single largest undertaking is PostNord.
 Some of these undertakings are insured with PRI Pensionsgaranti.
 This means that the Debt Office has issued a supplementary guarantee, should the company or PRI be unable to pay out pensions

 A guarantee to inject capital under certain future circumstances is a type of guarantee that is becoming increasingly uncommon.
 Only the Riksdag and the Government can commission the Debt Office to issue such guarantees.

 - A guarantee fund is a guarantee to inject capital in a company that is in a vulnerable position.
 This guarantee is valid for a limited time with a limited amount.
-The Debt Office has issued a guarantee fund for Svenska Skeppshypotek for SEK 350 million, which is valid until 2039.
+The Debt Office annually issues a guarantee fund for Svenska Skeppshypotek for SEK 350 million, which is valid for 20 years.